 Clogged pipes occur in many households, especially in bathrooms.
-However, not many people question why or how their pipes are becoming clogged and continue doing or using the exact things that clogged their pipes in the first place.
+However, not many people question why or how their pipes are becoming clogged.
+Unknowingly, they continue doing or using the exact things that clogged their pipes in the first place.

 Just because these products go down your drain with no problem for months on end doesn’t mean they aren’t piling up in the 45-degree crook of your pipe and the beginning of the sewer system.
-Not only can this clog your toilet, but it can clog your home’s entire drainage system if stuck far enough down the pipe.
+Not only can this clog your toilet, but it can also clog your home’s entire drainage system if stuck far enough down the pipe.

 If flushable wipes are flushed down the toilet over and over again, they can build up in your pipes quickly because they don’t break down fast enough or disintegrate like toilet paper.

 It is possible for sinks and tubs throughout your home to become clogged due to flushing wipes down the toilet over and over again.

 Despite wet wipes making things easier to clean in the moment, clogged pipes in the future can be much more difficult and more costly to reconcile.
 Toilet paper is the only product meant to be flushed down the drain, even if what you’re using is labeled as “flushable.”

 Whether you have plumbing issues or need a new bathroom toilet installation, our team of plumbers at Mr. Plumbing is happy to help!
 No matter the cause of your plumbing issues, our team of professionals can help get your toilet working good as new!
 Reach out to us whenever you need a hand with your plumbing!